-These amazing Dutch stroopwafels consist of a thin layer of caramel syrup in between two waffle cookies.
-You won’t be able to resist the sweet treat!
+These homemade Dutch stroopwafels consist of a thin layer of sweet caramel syrup in between two warm cinnamon waffle cookies.
+You won’t be able to resist the ooey-gooey goodness of this sweet treat!

 When it comes to kitchen appliances I like to keep things simple.
 As long as I have a blender, mixer, waffle iron, and pressure cooker I'm good.

 But this last week, I decided to purchase a new appliance that doesn't exactly have a lot of purposes.
 I simply needed to have it.